 Our bootcamp is intensive and immersive.
 There’s a lot to learn in a relatively short period of time.
 In our full-time programs you’ll be spending about 40 hours a week in class or working on projects during the program itself.
-In addition we recommend you commit another 10-15 hours per week to working on your projects or practicing what you’ve learned outside of class.
-For our part-time program there are 20 weeks of in-person classes scheduled Monday through Thursday evenings from 6pm to 9pm and you are expected to dedicate another 3-6 hours a week to practice and projects.
+In addition we recommend you commit another 5-20 hours per week to working on your projects or practicing what you’ve learned outside of class.
+For our part-time program there are 14-20 weeks of in-person classes scheduled Monday through Thursday evenings from 6pm to 9pm, Saturdays from 9am to 5pm, and you are expected to dedicate another 3-15 hours a week to practice and projects.

 Each day is a mix of lectures and practicing what you learned by building actual web applications or solving real-world problems with UX design.
 Throughout the program we also bring in our career services team to help you build a professional network, coach you on interviewing skills and help you build a post-graduation strategy for finding a job that meets your goals.
 In addition, we invite guest lectures from the industry to provide their perspective, advice and extra dimensions to the program.